streamlink/streamlink/docs/cli.rst

 Proxy Support
 -------------

-You can use the :option:`--http-proxy` or :option:`--https-proxy` options to change the proxy server that Streamlink will use for HTTP and HTTPS requests respectively.
+You can use the :option:`--http-proxy` option to change the proxy server that Streamlink will use for HTTP and HTTPS requests. :option:`--http-proxy` sets the proxy for all HTTP and HTTPS requests, including WebSocket connections.
-For convenience reasons, :option:`--http-proxy` will automatically set the value of :option:`--https-proxy` as well, if it has not been set by the user.
+If separate proxies for each protocol are required, they can be set using environment variables - see `Requests Proxies Documentation`_

 Both HTTP and SOCKS proxies are supported, as well as authentication in each of them.